PSLmodels/tax-microdata-benchmarking/tax_microdata_benchmarking/examination/methods.md

 contains no logic to estimate the ACA premium tax credit, so there is no `ptc.json` reform file.

+The results of the two sets of `tc` runs are in the `examination/taxcalculator/td23.res-expect` and the `examination/taxcalculator/pe23.res-expect` files.

 Model-plus-Dataset Estimates for Phase 2
 ----------------------------------------